What Does Personal Liability Insurance Cover? Do You Need Coverage?

-Liability for driving a car or damages and injuries caused by you when operating a vehicle is not covered under personal liability on a residential insurance policy.
+Liability for driving a car or damages and injuries caused by you when operating a vehicle is not covered under personal liability.
 Liability for driving a car must be covered by a car insurance policy.
-It is excluded in the basic personal liability insurance provided on your home insurance or residential insurance policy.
-You can read more about what's not covered in our section on this below or contact your insurance representative to obtain full information on the limitations of your specific policy.
+It is excluded in the basic personal liability on your home insurance policy.

-Do I Really Need Liability Insurance?
+Do You Really Need Liability Insurance?
 Here Are Some Facts

 The potential for lawsuits in our daily lives has increased dramatically in the past several years.
-Consider that according to an analysis by the National Safety Council (NSC) in 2013, one in 16 people, experienced an unintentional injury in the home that required aid from a medical professional.
+Consider that according to an analysis by the National Safety Council (NSC) in 2017, there were 38,300,000 people who suffered medically consulted injuries at home.

-This could be covered as part of liability insurance for medical payments to others.
+Injuries of others in your home could be covered as part of the liability insurance for medical payments to others.